Summary: Act 3: Prologue

 Analysis: Act 3: Prologue & Act 3: Scenes 1 & 2

-King Henry’s famous speech before the walls of Harfleur, which takes up all of Act 3, Scene 1, is one of the most celebrated passages in the entire play.
-From his opening plea of “Once more unto the breach, dear friends, once more,” Henry unifies his men for his cause (III.i.1).
+King Henry’s famous speech before the walls of Harfleur, which takes up all of act 3, scene 1, is one of the most celebrated passages in the entire play.
+From his opening plea of, “Once more unto the breach, dear friends, once more,” Henry unifies his men for his cause (3.1.1).
 The whole of the stirring passage uses the techniques of poetry to celebrate and glorify war.
-In particular, Henry invokes images and metaphors from nature—of wild animals like the tiger and of natural forces like the weather—to urge his men to shift into a state of nearly uncontrolled ferocity for battle.
-His command to his men to “imitate the action of the tiger. / Stiffen the sinews, conjure up the blood, / Disguise fair nature with hard-favoured rage” is a call to arms, a call for his men to display their masculinity (III.i.58).
+In particular, Henry invokes images and metaphors from nature—of wild animals like the tiger and of natural forces like the weather—to urge his men to enter the battle in a state of barely controlled ferocity.
+His command to his men to “imitate the action of the tiger: / Stiffen the sinews, summon up the blood, / Disguise fair nature with hard-favored rage” is a call to arms, a call for his men to display their masculinity (3.1.7–9).

 In his speech, Henry also uses two other inspirational tactics.
-First, he invokes English patriotism, calling upon “you, good yeomen, / Whose limbs were made in England,” to “show us here / The mettle of your pasture; let us swear / That you are worth your breeding” (III.i.2528).
-Henry’s exploitation of patriotism is a two-part process: he exalts all things English and then compels his soldiers to prove that they are worthy Englishmen.
-In so doing, and in reminding his men of their warlike ancestors and great historical battles, he attempts to rouse nationalist fervor among his men and a sense of pride in them about their glorious heritage.
-Second, Henry takes a nontraditional democratic stance, expressing an egalitarian view of soldiering by saying that every soldier is as good as a nobleman: “For there is none of you so mean and base / That hath not noble lustre in your eyes” (III.i.2930).
+First, he invokes English patriotism, calling upon “you, good yeomen, / Whose limbs were made in England,” commanding them to “show us here / The mettle of your pasture.
+Let us swear / That you are worth your breeding” (3.1.26–28).
+After exalting all things English, Henry then compels his soldiers to prove that they are worthy Englishmen.
+In so doing, and in reminding his men of their warlike ancestors and great historical battles, he attempts to rouse nationalist fervor among his men and a sense of pride about their glorious heritage.
+The second inspirational tactic involves Henry taking a nontraditional democratic stance, expressing an egalitarian view of soldiering by saying that every soldier is as good as a nobleman: “For there is none of you so mean and base / That hath not noble luster in your eyes” (3.1.31–32).
 With these words, Henry endows his men with an elevated stature, which he hopes will compel them to act in an elevated manner.

 Read more about the parallels between rulers and commoners as a motif.

 Henry V seems to celebrate and glorify war, a fact that bothers some critics and readers.
-However, Henry is careful to note that people should not be fighters all the time; he often states that peace is better than war.
+However, Henry is careful to note that people should not be fighters all the time.
+Indeed, he often states that peace is better than war.
 His message, then, is that when men have to fight, they should do it with full force.
-In the Harfleur speech, for instance, he begins by saying that “[i]n peace there’s nothing so becomes a man / As modest stillness and humility,” before he goes on to talk of war (III.i.34).
-Earlier passages, such as Henry’s speech to Canterbury in Act 1, Scene 2, or the message he sends with Exeter in Act 2, Scene 4, illustrate that Henry likes to present himself as a basically peaceful king who has been forced into making war.
+In the Harfleur speech, for instance, he begins by saying that “[i]n peace there’s nothing so becomes a man / As modest stillness and humility,” before he goes on to talk of war (3.1.4–5).
+Earlier passages, such as Henry’s speech to Canterbury in act 1, scene 2, or the message he sends with Exeter in act 2, scene 4, illustrate that Henry likes to present himself as a basically peaceful king who has been forced into waging war.
 This stance can be viewed as hypocrisy, however, since Henry is the one invading France.
-Similarly, Henry’s actions in the play do not reflect the “modest stillness and humility” he claims to prize (III.i.4).
+Similarly, Henry’s actions in the play do not reflect the “modest stillness and humility” he claims to prize.
 Still, one can argue that Henry V does not celebrate war so much as it celebrates Henry and his skillful political ability, which happens to involve using war to achieve his desired ends.

 Read more about war imagery as a motif.